Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Discussion

 \section{Discussion}

-We suggest to evaluate strategies according to the measure of scale-sensitivity, which aims to capture search efficiency that holds with respect to a large range of target sizes.
+This paper evaluates search strategies according to their efficiency in finding targets of varying sizes \cite{peres2015mixing}.
 This measure is motivated by the fact that in multiple foraging contexts, including ones for which L\'evy patterns have been reported, targets appear in varying sizes.
-Importantly, small scale-sensitivity means, in particular, that areas of all scales are visited quickly and regularly.
-This has significance also in other tasks than foraging, for example, during eye scanpaths, for which intermittent patterns are of interest and L\'evy walk movement has been suggested \cite{eyes}.
+Importantly, quickly finding targets of all sizes means that areas of all scales are visited quickly and regularly.
+This has significance also in other tasks than foraging, including, e.g., during eye scanpaths \cite{eyes}, viral spreading \cite{Janssen}, and movement of metastatic cancer cells \cite{metastatic}.
+For all these examples, intermittent patterns are of interest and L\'evy walk movement has been suggested.

-As implied by Eq.~\eqref{obs:lower}, all connected targets of a given diameter share a common lower bound for their detection time.
-Conversely, Theorem \ref{ThmCauchyMain} implies that such targets are found by roughly this time by the Cauchy strategy.
-These results suggest that, at least asymptotically, the right parameter to consider is indeed the diameter of the target and not, e.g., its area.
-We find this rather surprising, as, in contrast to the non-intermittent searcher, crossing the target's boundary by an intermittent searcher does not suffice for detection.
-Hence, for example, a ball-shaped target appears to be, at least at a first glance, significantly more susceptible for detection than its one dimensional perimeter.
-A consequence of this insight is that a large prey aiming to hide from an efficient searcher would benefit by organizing itself in a bulging shape that minimizes its diameter.

-To conclude, we proved here that the detection time of the intermittent Cauchy walk is extremely close to the detection time of the best possible strategy, even when allowing the latter to perfectly detect while moving, and to completely be tuned to the shape of the target.
-Perhaps the most impressive feature of the Cauchy walk is that it manages to do so for all target shapes and sizes, without the need for any \emph{a priori} information about the target.
-Indeed, its scale-sensitivity is at most poly-logarithmic in the size of the domain, while other basic intermittent strategies have polynomial scale-sensitivity.
-This exponential separation provides a strong support for the efficiency and robustness of intermittent Cauchy walks under general conditions.

-\paragraph{Acknowledgment.} The authors are thankful to Ofer Feinerman for helpful discussions, and to Robin Vacus for commenting on the presentation.